---Yung Suk Kim, PhD

 Sin

-Sin is not to love oneself.
+Sin is failing to love yourself.

-Sin is to harm others.
+Sin is causing harm to others.

-Sin is not to honor God.
+Sin is refusing to honor God.

 8